popeindustries/dvlp/README.md

 <summary>Overriding default Rollup config</summary>

-In the rare case you need to configure Rollup.js to work with the packages you're importing, you can add a custom configuration file to the `.dvlp` directory (`.dvlp/rollup.config.js`).
+In the (rare) case you need to configure Rollup.js to work with the packages you're importing, you can pass the path to a custom configuration file with the `-r, --rollup-config` flag.

-**dvlp** will override/ignore the `input`, `treeshake`, and `watch` input options, as well as the `file`, `format`, and `sourcemap` output options.
+**dvlp** will override/ignore the `input`, `treeshake`, and `watch` options, as well as the `file`, `format`, and `sourcemap` output options.
 Here is the default configuration currently used:

 ```js
 {